Some small and large changes around your home will:

-Some air pollution hazards in the home can have effects on your health, so it is important to keep you and those around you safe.
+Some air pollution hazards in the home can have effects on your health.
+So, it is important to keep you and those around you safe.

 Garden fire